 Do lower Firearms Ownership Rates Reduce Police Killings?

 No. It turns out that higher firearm ownership is actually positively correlated with reduced police killings.

 Therefore, if you want to protect America’s police forces from gun violence, it makes more sense statistically to increase gun ownership rather than decrease it.

-The reasons for this aren’t incredibly clear, but it’s likely that legal firearm ownership makes it less likely that thugs and other criminals will attempt to use violent force on their victims.
+The reasons for this aren’t incredibly clear, but legal firearm ownership likely makes it less likely that thugs and other criminals will attempt to use violent force on their victims.